-3.3.11.
+4.3.10.
 Funding Recommendation

-Application scores from all peer reviewers are used to create a ranked list.
-This final ranked list will be used to prepare funding recommendations to NHMRC's Research Committee and Council for advice to the CEO, who will then make recommendations to the Minister for Health.
+Final application scores from all peer reviewers are used to create a ranked list.
+This final ranked list will be used to prepare funding recommendations to NHMRC's Research Committee and Council for advice to the CEO, who will then make recommendations to the Minister for Health and Aged Care.

-3.3.12.
+4.3.11.
 Notification of Outcomes